Brain Tumors and Headaches

 • Is there anything that makes the pain better or worse?

-• Review the log with your provider so they can make changes to your medications to manage and treat your symptoms.
+• Look at the log with your provider so they can make changes to your medications to manage and treat your symptoms.

 When do I need to call my provider?

-Headaches are very common if you have a brain tumor, but there are sometimes when you should contact your provider.
+Headaches are very common if you have a brain tumor, but there are times when you should call your provider.
 These include:

 • A headache that is getting worse over time.